qntlb/numerical-methods-quadraticequation-exercise/README.md

 *Important*: The interface you have to implement is not part of this project.
 It is imported from another project that is referenced by this project.
-To have a look at this interface you can select "Open Declaration" in you IDE (right click on the interface name) or look here: https://github.com/qntlb/numerical-methods-lecture/blob/master/src/main/java/info/quantlab/numericalmethods/lecture/computerarithmetics/quadraticequation/QuadraticEquation.java
+To have a look at this interface you can select "Open Declaration" in your IDE (right click on the interface name) or look here: https://github.com/qntlb/numerical-methods-lecture/blob/master/src/main/java/info/quantlab/numericalmethods/lecture/computerarithmetics/quadraticequation/QuadraticEquation.java

-This class should allow to solve the equation x^2 + p x + q = 0, finding the smallest root of this equation in a *numerically stable way*.
+This class implementing `QuadraticEquation` should allow to solve the equation x^2 + p x + q = 0, finding the smallest root of this equation in a *numerically stable way*.

 2) When done with 1) implement the method `getQuadraticEquation` of the class `QuadraticEquationAssignment`, such that it allows to create an object of the class you have implemented in 1).

-A class like `QuadraticEquationAssignment` is called a Factory, because it allows to create objects.
+A class like `QuadraticEquationAssignment` is called a *Factory*, because it allows to create objects.
 It basically allows us to create an object of *your* class, without knowing the name of your class.
 We will use this method to test your implementation.

 *Hint*: This is a trivial task.
 If your class in 1) is named `MyQuadraticEquation` and if it has a constructor `MyQuadraticEquation(q,p)`, then body of the implementation of the factory class